cjjmccray/minervina/software install log.md

+# Mon 07-Nov-2016 0115h
+Reconfiguring new memory card after complete/catastrophic failure.

+Changed hostname OK, but following same instructions as before to change IP address to static 192.168.1.32 / 255.255.254.0 / 192.168.0.2 (see notes below for this) and still picking-up DHCP IP address 192.168.1.141.

+`/etc/network/interfaces` for `eth0` has: `iface eth0 inet manual` not `iface eth0 inet dhcp` or `iface eth0 inet static` as would be expected.
+Tried both static and manual and no effect.

 # Mon 31-Oct-2016 1335h
 Camera 2 working OK (listed in green).
 Triggering every 10 minutes or so.
 Changed from 50%/25% to 12.5%/6.25% as it's not "spotting" cars driving by.
 Now triggering every minute or so.